seomoz/Social-Authority-SDK/README.md

 ## Getting Started with the Social Authority API

-The Social Authority API gives access to a select piece of the Follwerwonk infrastructure.
+The Social Authority API gives access to a select piece of the Followerwonk infrastructure.
 It uses standard HTTP Verbs and Hypermedia documents to make exploring and learning as easy as possible.
 This guide will use curl for all our examples, you're welcome to translate them into whatever language you prefer.

 ### A Quick Note about the Response Data Format